 The late Professor Marshall McLuhan, media philosopher of the ’60s and ’70s, would heartily agree.
 He coined the phrase, “The medium is the message,” meaning that the medium over which content is dispersed holds its own significance, separate of the content itself.
 And while it was originally published in 1967, it’s just as relevant today – maybe even more so.

 Let’s consider a text message.
-What does its use as a medium of choice say to students and parents?
+What does its use as a medium of choice say to students, parents, and alumni?

 “We respect your time and all the other commitments you have.”

 “When you have 30 seconds to spare, we’ll still be here.”